-In a recent interview I did with CBS, I revealed how it’s possible to get drug paraphernalia charges dropped or reduced.
+In an interview featured on some of the CBS networks I revealed how it’s possible to get drug paraphernalia charges dropped or reduced.

 Drug paraphernalia charges are classified as misdemeanors and are a matter of public record, which could negatively affect any employment opportunities.
 Here are some ways to get drug paraphernalia charges wiped clean or reduced.